Pumpkin Brownie Recipe

 Baking with pumpkin puree is fantastic.
 Who doesn’t love the Fall season for the pumpkin flavors and pumpkin spices?

-Last time, I shared some delicious pumpkin energy balls and a vegan pumpkin muffin recipe.
+You might have tried my delicious pumpkin energy balls and a vegan pumpkin muffin recipe.

 Time to combine pumpkin with chocolate and create the fudgiest, flourless pumpkin brownie recipe.

 Vegan Pumpkin Brownies are similar to my vegan brownies, but they are made with pumpkin puree to give them this rich taste of Autumn.